zyonzarhaf/book_notes/functional_programming/grokking_simplicity.md

 Drawing timeline diagrams is a way of representing sequences of actions over time.
 It helps us understand how our software runs, and can be used to find bugs, especially when there are multiple timelines running at the same time in the system.

-The fundamentals of the timeline diagram are:

-1. If two actions occur in order, put them in the same timeline.

-1. If two actions can happen at the same time or out of order, they belong in separate timelines, placed side-by-side.

 However, to really understand how to put a timeline diagram together, it's really important to recap what was already discussed at the beginning of the book: the distinction between actions, calculations, and data, because only actions are described in the diagrams.
 And as previously mentioned, actions can come in many forms.
 This has an implication when it comes to building a timeline diagram, because we have to keep track of the specifics of a given language, to avoid skipping more subtle forms of actions.

 Example: